jheavejimenez/plutus-apps/doc/adr/0001-record-architecture-decisions.rst

 * The ADR format will follow the format described in `Consequences`_ section.

-* We will follow the convention of storing those ADRs as Markdown formatted documents stored under the `docs/adr` directory, as exemplified in Nat Pryce's `adr-tools <https://github.com/npryce/adr-tools>`_.
+* We will follow the convention of storing those ADRs as rST formatted documents stored under the `docs/adr` directory, as exemplified in Nat Pryce's `adr-tools <https://github.com/npryce/adr-tools>`_.
 This does not imply that we will be using `adr-tools` itself, as we might diverge from the proposed structure.